Ant-Queen/Markdown_for_GitHub/test.md

 shortTitle: Basic formatting syntax
 ---

-## Uploading assets

-You can upload assets like images by dragging and dropping, selecting from a file browser, or pasting.
-You can upload assets to issues, pull requests, comments, and `.md` files in your repository.

 ## Using emojis

 You can add emoji to your writing by typing `:EMOJICODE:`, a colon followed by the name of the emoji.